Rohitk131/Crypto-Guru/README.md

 The CryptoGuru front-end is deployed on [Vercel](https://vercel.com/).
 Visit our live website at [http://cryptoguru.vercel.app](http://cryptoguru.vercel.app).

-## Contributing

-We welcome contributions!
-If you'd like to contribute to CryptoGuru, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

 Thank you for using CryptoGuru!
 If you have any questions or feedback, feel free to reach out to us.
 Happy exploring! 🚀